ivanshnagpal/Paytm_Merchant_Payments-Independent_Case_Study/ASSUMPTIONS.md

 **Direct access attempted and unavailable:** raw file access to prior case studies in the repository (for format matching) returned 404 during this session; structure was matched from the rendered Day-34-Zoho README instead.
 No prior `NEWSLETTER.md` existed in the repository at the time of writing, so `NEWSLETTER.md` for this entry was written to the specification supplied rather than to an existing example.

 ---

-*Companion to Day 36 of 90 — 90-Day PM Case Study Challenge by Gaurav Singh*